shahab-bahojb-basketAsia/terapi-docs-test/integrations/all/coupa-compass.md

 If you need help getting started, visit our community for support.

 ## API gotchas
-- Each Coupa Compass instance has its own unique base URL in the format ``.
+- Each Coupa Compass instance has its own unique base URL in the format `.coupahost.com`, such as `companyname.coupahost.com`.
+This is known as the ``.
 - Coupa Compass provides various APIs, each with different base URLs.
 Be sure to check which API you are using.
 For example, the CSO API uses `cso.coupahost.com/api/`, while the Coupa Core API uses `/api`.

 Add Getting Started links and Gotchas by editing this page.